Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Delete a previously stored memory by key', which is a specific verb and resource.
-It also distinguishes from sibling tools 'remember' and 'recall'.
+The description clearly states 'Delete a previously stored memory by key' with a specific verb and resource, and distinguishes itself from siblings by mentioning pairing with 'remember' and 'recall'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.